richardschoen/QshOni/README.md

 # Installing and Building QSHONI via Git clone and build.sh
 ```
+# Use this install method if you want to manuall run each command from a QSH/PASE/SSH shell.
 mkdir /qshoni
 cd /qshoni
 git -c http.sslVerify=false clone --recurse-submodules https://github.com/richardschoen/QshOni.git